 Dependent not allowed a personal exemption.
 If you can claim an exemption for your dependent, the dependent cannot claim his or her own exemption on his or her own tax return.
-This is true even if you do not claim the dependent's exemption on your return or if the exemption will be reduced under the phaseout rule described under Phaseout of Exemptions, later.
+This is true even if you do not claim the dependent's exemption on your return.

 You may be entitled to a child tax credit for each qualifying child who was under age 17 at the end of the year if you claimed an exemption for that child.
-For more information, see the instructions in your tax forms package.
+For more information, see the instructions for the tax form you file (Form 1040, 1040A, or 1040EZ).